Quantcast

 President Biden shares this concern, believing the U.S.’s responsibility to protect Taiwan is “even stronger” since Putin’s invasion of Ukraine.
 In response to Americans’ concerns over Ukraine, Congress and the President are sending aid to Ukrainians on the front lines.

-President Biden, Senate-Minority Leader Mitch McConnel and House-Minority Leader Kevin McCarthy have worked together to quickly move relief bills through Congress to deliver bipartisan aid and support to Ukraine in their fight against Russia.
+President Biden, Senate-Minority Leader Mitch McConnell and House-Minority Leader Kevin McCarthy have worked together to quickly move relief bills through Congress to deliver bipartisan aid and support to Ukraine in their fight against Russia.

 bottom of page